SuvamArya/Weather-App/README.md

 # Weather-App-using API
-Minimal Weather App Ui Design that takes loacation input from user and shows current weather
+Minimal Weather App Ui Design that takes location input from user and shows current weather

 I have used openweather api to connect this app to api to get weather info